 The steepness of cols is varying.
-Most major cols are between 7 and 12% steep, but there are a few steeper climbs such as Marie Blanque, Menté, Portet d'Aspet, Peguere, Solperiere, Ventoux, Buis, en Grand Colombier.
+Most major cols have a steepness between 7 and 12%, but there are a few steeper climbs such as Marie Blanque, Menté, Portet d'Aspet, Peguere, Solpérière, Ventoux, Buis, and Grand Colombier.

 In the 100 cols package you will find an accurate profile of all the slopes.